CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 3.Alt2.qq=[option 2:] Indefinite period of time subject to a minimum term of twelve (12) months

-3.Alt2.1.sec=This tenancy agreement has been entered into for an indefinite period subject to a minimum of twelve (12) months, with effect from ………….
+3.Alt2.1.sec=This tenancy agreement has been entered into for an indefinite period subject to a minimum of twelve (12) months, with effect from {Tenancy.Begin.YMD}.

 3.Alt2.2.sec=On the effective date of the tenancy agreement, the landlord will make the rented object available to the tenant, provided that the tenant has performed all the existing obligations vis-à-vis the landlord.
 If the effective date does not coincide with a workday, the rented object will be made available on the next workday.